hopeonesource/geospatial_posts/install_geolocation_nominatim_module.md

   - create a libraries directory if it does not already exist
   - if the extracted library is named something like leaflet-control-geocoder-1.5.1, don't forget to rename the directory to leaflet-control-geocoder

-4. Using your browser, in the Drupal site go to the extend menu and add the leaflet, geolocation, and geolocation nominatim modules.
-Then go to the Structure menu add new a content type and add the geolocation field.
-Then manage the fields and manage the form display, change the widget to the Geolocation nominatum widget and you can also adjust settings.
+4. Using your browser, in the Drupal site go to the extend menu and add the leaflet, geolocation, geofield and geolocation nominatim modules.
+Then go to the Structure menu, add new a content type and add the geolocation field.
+Then manage the fields, and add a new field as a geolocation type.
+Then manage the form display, and change the widget to the Geolocation nominatum widget and now you can also adjust settings.
 Finally, you can add your content to your site.